KHSDTC/Hackathon_Autumn2019/index.md

 # King's College London Health Science DTC

-# Data Hackathon Spring Session 2019
+# Data Hackathon Autumn Session 2019

-Everyone is invited to a second King's College London HSDTC Hackathon session.
+Everyone is invited to a third installment of King's College London HSDTC Hackathon sessions.
 The event is intended for everyone with interest in computational and quantitative methods in biology and how such methods can be used to tackle unique challenges of interest to our community.

 Our idea is to bring researchers from various backgrounds for an evening of computational biology problem solving.